Vol. 04 · Issue 14 · APR 2026

 Instrument Level vs. Line Level

 Instrument level is the signal your guitar pickups produce — typically around -20 dBu to -10 dBu.
-It's a weak signal.
+Weak signal.
 Your amp's front input is designed to receive this level and boost it through the preamp gain stages.

 Line level is the stronger signal used by professional audio equipment, effects loops, and studio gear — typically around +4 dBu (professional) or -10 dBV (consumer).
 Your amp's effects loop operates at some version of line level, though the exact level varies wildly between amps.